Chapter 8:

 “Born pure.”

-“You tried anything else aside from hunting?” she changed the subject.
+“You tried anything else aside from hunting?” she asked, changing the subject.

-“I was sold immediately to a local business, by reapers who were too late to save my village but not too late to exploit my misfortunes.”
+“The Blades sold me to a local business.
+Too late to save me but in time to exploit my misfortunes.”

 “But…”

 “You know what they say when they’re with me?”
-Tiana did not wait for him to answer.
+Tiana went on.
 “It gives them something to confess on Penance Day.”

 The clouds had veiled the moon when Zaile sighted Sahjax, the prison he had called home.
 After spending a full day out in the vast wilderness, unmolested by Freaks, the mere thought of entering the cage sent spiders scuttling under his skin.
 Yet, behind the Finnardian enchantment that would reduce him to dust, was Ruan.
 Zaile stopped, turned around and gave one longing look to the horizon.
 It was then he realised that he would never be free of this place.

-Euphon accosted a greying Guardian, who appeared more concerned with him than his report.
-A few paces away, Ferric sat next to sprawled Kannu, much like the animated trees Solmis cut down.
-Smiling weakly, the bruised pugilist waved a tired arm at Zaile.
+Euphon accosted a greying Guardian, who appeared more concerned with the Apprentice than his report.
+A few paces away, Ferric sat next to a sprawled Kannu.
+Smiling weakly, the Graystar gave Zaile a tired wave.
+Before Zaile could respond, Tiana hurled herself onto the large hunter.

 “Paid?”
 Zaile interrupted.

-The icy claws of dread squeezing his heart turned Zaile’s hands into sweaty fists.
+The icy dread turned Zaile’s hands into sweaty fists.
 With this many Blades around, any suspicion of heresy could spare Euphon of the promised remuneration.
-His suspicion heightened when the old Guardian stumbled towards them in place of the Apprentice.
+His suspicion heightened when an old Guardian stumbled towards them in place of the Apprentice.
 Zaile wrinkled his nose as the veteran drew close.
-He would be impressed by the Finnardian’s command over his faculties had his eyes not watered from the overwhelming stench of liquor.
+Had his eyes not water from the overwhelming stench of liquor, Zaile might have found the Finnardian’s command over his faculties most impressive.

 “Grace of Mercy, my dear Fallens,” the Guardian managed his slur so well Zaile almost mistook it for an accent.
-“Euphon informed me that we were expecting two more hunters.
+“Euphon did say to expect two more hunters.
 Well, that’s two less bodies to recover.
 I’m Quinton, Lord Peacekeeper of Sahjax.”

 The frail and lanky drunkard could hardly manage a salute without swaying under the influence of alcohol, much less wield a weapon.
-Three rusty sword-pins stabbed the fading silver collar, aged trophies for pious gallantry long past.
-The leather grip, polished bald, combined with a scabbard, bore silent witness to the countless battles he survived.
-Pinching his nose, Zaile could but wonder how much warrior was left in this walking wineskin?
+Three rusty pins sat upon the fading silver collar, aged trophies for pious gallantry long past.
+The bald grip and old scabbard bore silent witness to the countless battles he survived.
+Pinching his nose, Zaile wondered how much warrior was left in this walking wineskin.

 Tiana scowled when Quinton appeared to not hear her.
 He waved over two blue collars and pointed to Ferric and Kannu.
 The Acolytes looked at each other, confused.

 “Heal them, you dolts!”
-Growling, he smacked each one on the sheen with his sheathed sword.
+Growling, he smacked each one on the shin with his sheathed sword.

 The men hobbled as they drew traced patterns in the dust, murmuring as they worked.
 Quinton observed the two for a brief moment before he lost interest, burping loudly.
 Perhaps embarrassed by his display, the Guardian straightened and cleared his throat.